advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_7.md

 ![](media/6670e70b6d5f0f5152f643c153d13487.png)

 Figure 4-46.
-Packet capture screenshots with time information added.
+Packet capture screenshot with time information added.

 When analyzing network packets, timestamp information is crucial for accurate logical reasoning.
 A time difference in the microsecond range between two duplicate packets suggests either a timeout retransmission or duplicate packet capture.
 In a typical LAN environment with a Round-trip Time (RTT) of around 100 microseconds, where TCP retransmissions require at least one RTT, a retransmission occurring at just 1/100th of the RTT likely indicates duplicate packet capture rather than an actual timeout retransmission.